lmasello/CarND-Kidnapped-Vehicle-Project/README.md

 # Overview
 This repository contains my solution for the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

+[//]: # (Image References)
+[example1]: ./img/example.gif "Video showing the the best particle's sensed positions."

+The following video shows the best particle's sensed positions, along with the corresponding map ID associations.
+It can be observed how the green laser sensors from the car (ground truth) nearly overlap the blue laser sensors from the particle.

+![Video showing the the best particle's sensed positions][example1]

 ---
 ## Original README